codenapsis/rag-project/README.md

 ### Evaluation Criteria
 Your implementation will be evaluated based on:
 1. Code quality and organization
+2. Correct implementation of the RAG pipeline
-2. Effective use of the LLM API
+3. Effective use of the LLM API
-3. Robustness of error handling
+4. Robustness of error handling
-4. Quality of generated responses
+5. Quality of generated responses
-5. Diversity and quality of added test data
+6. Diversity and quality of added test data